 Our ability to provide consular assistance to Australian/Vietnamese dual nationals who have entered Vietnam on their Vietnamese passport may be limited, as local authorities may claim the person is a Vietnamese citizen.
-Particularly in cases of arrest and detention, Australian consular officers in Hanoi and Ho Chi Minh City may not be advised, permitted consular access or allowed to provide consular assistance to Australian/Vietnamese dual nationals.
+Particularly in cases of arrest and detention, Australian consular officials may not be advised, permitted consular access or allowed to provide consular assistance to Australian/Vietnamese dual nationals.

 We encourage all Australian/Vietnamese dual nationals to travel on their Australian passport.

 The standard of medical facilities and care in Vietnam varies.
 Foreign private medical clinics are available in Hanoi, Ho Chi Minh City, Vung Tau and Da Nang but may not meet Australian standards.
 Medical facilities and care at most public hospitals, especially in areas outside Hanoi or Ho Chi Minh City, are poor and medical evacuation to a major centre may be required for even relatively minor operations.
-Doctors and hospitals expect cash payment prior to providing medical services, including for emergency care.
-Some hospitals may liase with travel insurance companies for payment; others may request upfront payment.
+Doctors and hospitals expect fee payment prior to providing medical services, including for emergency care.
+Some hospitals may liaise with travel insurance companies for payment, others may request upfront payment.

-Air evacuation to Bangkok by air-ambulance from Hanoi or Ho Chi Minh City may be required in cases of serious illness or accident.
-Air evacuations are very expensive.
-All medical costs, including evacuations, are at the traveller’s expense.
-We strongly encourage you to take out travel insurance that will cover any medical costs, including medical evacuation.
+Air evacuation from Hanoi or Ho Chi Minh City may be required in cases of serious illness or accident.
+Air evacuations, often to Bangkok or Singapore, are very expensive.

 Hyperbaric chambers are located in Khanh Hoa (Nha Trang), Quy Nhon (Binh Dinh), Ho Chi Minh City and Hanoi.

 The mosquito-borne illness dengue fever is prevalent in Vietnam, particularly in the south.
-There has been an increase in the number of cases reported and deaths from dengue fever.
-The mosquito-borne illness malaria is also a risk in some remote mountainous areas of Vietnam.
-We recommend you take measures to avoid mosquito bites including using insect repellent at all times, wear long, loose-fitting, light coloured clothing, ensure your accommodation is mosquito proof and that you ask your doctor about whether you need to take prophylaxis against malaria.
+Malaria is also a risk in some remote mountainous areas of Vietnam.
+We recommend you take measures to avoid mosquito bites including using insect repellent at all times, wear long, loose-fitting, light coloured clothing, ensure your accommodation is mosquito proof and that you ask your doctor about taking prophylaxis against malaria.

-The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea, and is prevalent in Vietnam.
+The mosquito-borne disease Japanese encephalitis is also prevalent in Vietnam.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
-For further details please consult your travel health doctor.

 We advise you to boil all drinking water or drink bottled water with intact seals and to avoid ice cubes, raw and undercooked food and unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

-Outbreaks of conjunctivitis or ‘pink eye’ occur in Vietnam.
+Outbreaks of conjunctivitis occur in Vietnam.
 We advise you to avoid close contact with anyone who is infected, wash your hands thoroughly and frequently, and avoid exposure to infected eyes.

 Where to get help